 Our industry is the biggest tree planter in America.
-Our partners, America’s tree farmers, are the reason why the net volume of trees on American forestland has grown by 20% over the last 50 years.
+Our partners, America’s tree farmers, are the reason why more than 1 billion trees are planted each year in the U.S. The income that landowners receive for trees grown on their private land (not parks), often from our industry, encourages them to maintain, manage and renew this valuable resource instead of selling their land for development or for other agricultural uses.
 And as long as there is healthy demand for forest products, that trend can and should continue in the decades ahead.

 Take a #TreeSelfie

 Every year, we ask our friends and colleagues to take a picture with their favorite tree—or any tree—to celebrate their love of forests.
 We hope you’ll join us this year, and let us know by using the #TreeSelfie hashtag.